A comprehensive clean bulk meal plan (guide to clean bulking)

 What is a calorie surplus and why do we need it?

-A calorie surplus in layman’s terms means eating more food than our body needs to fuel itself and keep our body running smoothly.
-Basically eating more food than we actually need to.
-Being in a calorie surplus in and of itself without a proper resistance training program is not ideal unless you just want to gain extra fat.
-Then your just Homer Simpson with a clean bulk meal plan… without the exercise part.
+A calorie surplus in layman’s terms means eating more food than our body needs to fuel itself and keep all of our body’s processes running smoothly, basically eating more food than we need to.
+Being in a calorie surplus in and of itself without a proper resistance training program is not what you want to do unless you wish to gain extra fat.
+Then you’re just Homer Simpson with a clean bulk meal plan… without the exercise part.
 Alright then moving on…

 A calorie surplus and a resistance training program.

-But coupled with a resistance training program that includes progressions, these two things provide us with the foundation to build more muscle mass.
-Without a surplus in calories we are just maintaining our body weight (and not gaining more muscle) which is not optimal for intermediate lifters (people who have been training in the gym between 1-2 years) who wish to gain muscle mass.
-After the beginner stages of training, muscle and strength is going to be harder to acquire as we see diminishing returns the longer we train.
+But coupled with a resistance training program that includes weekly progressions, these two things provide us with the foundation to build more muscle mass.
+Without a surplus in calories, we are just maintaining our body weight (and not gaining more muscle) which is not optimal for intermediate lifters (people who have been training in the gym for 1-2 years) who wish to gain muscle mass.
+After the beginner stages of training, muscle, and strength are going to be harder to acquire as we see diminishing returns the longer we train.

 Like a well oiled machine.